NRLMMD-GEOIPS/geoips/docs/source/starter/installation_test.rst

 2. Set GeoIPS Environment Variables
 -----------------------------------

-These environment variables must be set any time you would like to run GeoIPS, to support the testing infrastructure.

-If you would like to have these environment variables set automatically with every new shell, you can add them to your .bashrc file.

-Ie, for desired installation location
-$HOME/geoips:
+In order to support GeoIPS' testing infrastructure, there are a few required environment variables.

+In the commands below, you can change your installation location by changing the value of ``$GEOIPS_PACKAGES_DIR``.
+If you would like to install GeoIPS in `$HOME/geoips`:

 .. code:: bash